Beach-Walk/ImgScrape/README.md

      - Be sure your downloaded driver is the same version as the regular chrome browser you have installed. you can check chrome version by going to help>about chrome
     - Unzip and place .exe in the folder: drivers/chrome
+4. Open CMD in program directory and run:
+    - python run.py
   ## To Do
   - Add more driver support
   - Clean up code / user input